forjayssake/lumen-poc-api/readme.md

 Populate the values for the environment variables stored in .env as required.
 Note: `JWT_SECRET` must be populated for the API authentication tokens to be correctly created and decoded.

+Run the following to download code dependencies:
+`composer install`

 ### Running the application locally